lizmat/raku-all-modules/github/perl6/doc/README.md

 To build the documentation web pages, simply run:

     $ make html

+> For best results, we recommend that you use the latest released versions, specially any one after 2018.11.

 Please note that you will need to have [nodejs](https://nodejs.org) installed to produce HTML content with the above command, in particular